Market Review Part 1

 Money follows interest in the vintage motorcycle market

 (Note: This article was originally written and published mid-2018.
-Since then, we’ve seen a steady drop in activity from the private sector, and motorcycles are harder to sell.
-Exactly why remains unknown, but this remains a buyer’s market.
-On the road rules!)
+Since then, we’ve seen a steady increase in activity from the private sector, and some popular models are selling for more than ever before.
+Is currently still a buyer’s market?
+Crazy as it seems, the answer is yes.

-In alignment with the corresponding demographic, we’re witnessing another change occur in the vintage bike market, and it’s been building for years.
-As 70s high schoolers retire they’re investing in the bikes of their youth…more CBX, less Clubman.
-In a recent conversation with sales guru Michael Moore (eurospares.com) came a point of emphasis: “How many Model T guys do you know?
+In alignment with the corresponding demographic, we’re well into another change occurring in the vintage bike market. it isn’t just 70s high schoolers retiring/investing in the bikes of their youth (more CBX, less Clubman) as younger enthusiasts are added.
+Once in conversation with sales guru Michael Moore (eurospares.com) came a point: “How many Model T guys do you know?
 The Mustang crowd is thinning as the base grows older.”
-Vegas road tripper Ron Starling pointed it out a decade past, noting the rising percentage of Japanese classics rolling thru those South Bay turnstiles.
-My personal theory credits the truly iconic Honda 750 for leading this revolution, and the SOHC made the inclusion of other impact superbikes predictable.
-Watching once affordable models escalate, the following takes a look at what’s available at discount and in Part 2, analysis on some old favorites.
-As always the editorial focus is the classic rider – motorcycles capable of taking you wherever you want to go.
+My personal theory credits the truly iconic Honda 750 for leading the ‘established’ revolution (plus, the SOHC made the inclusion of other impact superbikes predictable) and now including the Gixxer and V45 Interceptors dreamed about by the 80s crowd.
+Watching once affordable models escalate, our the editorial focus will always focus on the classic rider.
+Motorcycles capable of taking you wherever you want.

 You might have noticed what a clean Ducati 900 Super Sport is fetching these days, and prices approaching $40.000 (!) are becoming more common.
 This machine is included here because like the grail-like 750 Super Sport preceding it, prices will continue to rise annually.
 Not a cheap machine to maintain if ridden, the 900SS combines all the elements of a high-end classic, including a race-winning pedigree.
 The Desmo’s Italian legs and remarkable presence placed it among the leaders in the 70s performance standings, and 2020 might be a make-or-break year for the would-be Desmo owner.
 Patience and good connections might net a rider for around $25K, but those chances are quickly becoming few and far between.